 Procurement is now learning from other industries that the business’s customer is actually the end customer, not the internal client along the way.
 There’s been a quantum leap in levels of insight among Procurement teams – gone are the days when Procurement was full of people unfamiliar with life at the customer coal face.

 However, the way banks’ services are delivered to customers is changing fast, which presents a set of new challenges.
-In the past Procurement could be criticized for being a brake pedal but now we have to be on the front foot, driving the conversation about how to facilitate innovation and development.
+In the past Procurement could be criticised for being a brake pedal but now we have to be on the front foot, driving the conversation about how to facilitate innovation and development.

 Modern Procurement needs to constantly understand and monitor the landscape and ask tough questions as to whether we are facilitating or stifling innovation.